Ascension COVID-19 Update

 The updated restricted visitation policy at Ascension Wisconsin also includes the following:

-We appreciate the community’s support in adhering to these guidelines, as we continue to care for people who are most in need during these unprecedented times.
+• We appreciate the community’s support in adhering to these guidelines, as we continue to care for people who are most in need during these unprecedented times.

 Elective Surgeries and Non-Urgent Medical Appointments: